StepSisStuck/REAL-free-image-converter/README.md

-# Free Image Converter
+# REAL Free Image Converter

 Sometimes you just need to convert a file (like a TIFF to PNG) without all the hassle—especially when converting websites hide behind paywalls or claim to delete your files, leaving you wondering: "How sure are you?"
 This project was born out of frustration with these sketchy setups.

 ## What Is It?

-Free Image Converter is a simple, client-side web application that allows you to convert various image formats (TIFF, PSD, ICO, PDF, and more) into common formats like PNG, JPEG, or WEBP directly in your browser.
+ REAL Free Image Converter is a simple, client-side web application that allows you to convert various image formats (TIFF, PSD, ICO, PDF, and more) into common formats like PNG, JPEG, or WEBP directly in your browser.
 All processing is done on your device, so your files never leave your computer.

 ## Why Use It?